kura-labs-org/EKS_ASGMT/README.md

 ```
 eksctl create iamserviceacount --cluster='name'
 ```
+This enables you as the IAM user for the cluster you created.
+You can further assign or take away permissions or give authority to others.
+* 'name' is the name of your cluster.
+In this demonstration, my cluster's name is cluster04.

 12. Run the command:
 ```
 eksctl create iamservice --cluster='name' namespace=kube-system --name=aws-load-balancer-controller --attach-policy-arn=arn:aws:iam::'amazonaccountnumber':policy/AWSLoadBalancerControllerIAMPolicy --override-existing-serviceaccounts --approve
 ```
+The command above will offically link the cluster and grant it IAM User access to assign service permissions.
+The changes can be seen on AWS Cloudformation.

 <html>
      <h1>